Formula Reference

 Weighted vs Unweighted GPA: The 5.0 Scale Explained

-The standard weighted GPA scale adds 1.0 grade point to AP and IB courses and 0.5 points to Honors courses before applying the credit-hour calculation.
-A student who earns an A in AP Calculus receives 5.0 weighted grade points instead of 4.0.
-A B in an AP course earns 4.0 weighted points, the same as an A in a regular course.
-This means a student with a B average in all AP courses will have a weighted GPA of 4.0 : identical to a student with an A average in regular courses.
-The unweighted GPA for that same student is only 3.0, which is why both numbers are necessary context for any college application.
+The standard weighted scale adds 1.0 grade point to AP and IB courses and 0.5 to Honors courses before the credit-hour calculation.
+A student earning an A in AP Calculus receives 5.0 weighted points instead of 4.0; a B in an AP course earns 4.0 weighted points, the same as an A in a regular course, meaning a student with a B average across all AP courses has a weighted GPA of 4.0, identical to a student with an A average in regular courses, while their unweighted GPA is only 3.0.

 | Grade | Regular (4.0) | Honors (+0.5) | AP / IB (+1.0) |